Operator Shifting for General Noisy Matrix Systems: Monte Carlo Estimation

 Note that every Monte Carlo sample in \cref{eq:montecarlo} requires inverting a matrix system.
 There are times where this may be too computationally expensive to be feasible.
 However, if we are in the \emph{small noise regime}, one may take a Taylor expansion of $\sampMat^{-1}$ about $\truMat^{-1}$ --- as this means one only has the factorize an operator once for the whole estimation process.
 The expansion to second order is given by

 Inserting this expression into \cref{eq:montecarlo} yields

 note that we have omitted linear terms, because terms linear in $\errMat$ will be zero in expectation, by virtue of the fact that $\E[\errMat] = 0$.
-It is possible that higher orders of truncation may produce better results; however, unlike the elliptic augmentation setting \cite{etter2020operator}, it is difficult to prove guarantees about the quality of these truncated expansions.
+It is possible that higher orders of truncation may produce better results; however, unlike the elliptic shifting setting \cite{etter2020operator}, it is difficult to prove guarantees about the quality of these truncated expansions --- as one cannot use the machinery of positive definite polynomials available in the elliptic case.